 The best mortgage lender for you will depend on your situation, self-employment aside.
 Nonetheless, some lenders may require only one year of accounts and tax returns, which may suit you better if you haven’t been self-employed for a particularly long time.
 We’ll base our recommendation on your individual circumstances and find you the most suitable lender and cheapest product.

-What Are Average Self-Employed and Contractor Mortgage Rates?
+What Are the Average Mortgage Rates for Self-Employed People and Contractors?

 As self-employed and contractor mortgages are the same mortgages that are available to employed people, the rates offered are also the same.
 Residential mortgage rates typically range from 1.2% to 3%.